 A power of attorney is a legal document you can use to give someone else the authority to take specific actions on your behalf, such as signing your checks to pay your bills or selling a particular piece of real estate for you.
 If a power of attorney is durable, it remains valid and in effect even if you become incapacitated and unable to make decisions for yourself.
 If a power of attorney document does not explicitly say that the power is durable, it ends if you become incapacitated.

 But wait.
-There is more.
+There's more.
 There are two kinds of durable powers of attorney: a durable power of attorney for finances lets you name someone to manage your financial affairs if you become incapacitated, and a durable power of attorney for health care allows someone to make medical decisions for you if you are no longer able to speak for yourself.
-Preparing these two documents, along with a health care directive -- more commonly known as a living will -- that sets out your wishes for medical care, ensures that your health and financial matters will stay in the hands of trusted people you choose.
+Preparing these two documents, along with a health care directive—more commonly known as a living will—that sets out your wishes for medical care, ensures that your health and financial matters will stay in the hands of trusted people you choose.